trojan-gfw/trojan/docs/build.md

 ```

 to build, test, and install trojan.
 If everything goes well you'll be able to use trojan.

+For Debian users, run `sudo apt -y install build-essential cmake libboost-system-dev libssl-dev` before `cmake` to install all the necessary dependencies.

 The `cmake ..` command can be extended with the following options: